ShlomiShakoy/Shlomi-restaurant/README.md

 Using JSON in order to store passwords and emails in localStorage.
 I upgraded that with some additions: https://user-images.githubusercontent.com/103436003/183514666-eb4ce1f1-59aa-4291-895f-61dec3cd824e.mp4

-Using functionality in the delivery menu page: https://user-images.githubusercontent.com/103436003/183516325-ccc38bb2-8646-4730-af62-e36078c4491e.mp4
+Using functionality in the delivery menu page, using JSON for storing the total price in localStorage: https://user-images.githubusercontent.com/103436003/183516325-ccc38bb2-8646-4730-af62-e36078c4491e.mp4

 Reservation page with email sending button.
 It sends to my email the details.